-There are a ton of tests that can help rule in or rule out a rotator cuff tear.
-Off the top of my head, I could use the drop arm, belly press, lift off, and more.
+There are many shoulder tests that can help rule in or rule out a rotator cuff tear.
+These include:

-Physical therapists use these tests based on the size, location, age, and condition of the tear as well as the fitness level and age of the patient.
+Physical therapists use these tests based on the size, location, age, and condition of the tear as well as the patient’s fitness level and age.

 Typically, a cluster of tests is the best way to determine if the rotator cuff is torn because a positive test in one patient may be negative in another, even if they both have tears.
 And so, using the cluster of tests helps increase the likelihood that the findings are correct.